defense-cr/defense/README.md

 ### Usage

-Defense provides a set of configureable rules that you can use to throttle, block or track malicious requests based on your own heuristics.
+Defense provides a set of configureable rules that you can use to throttle, block and track malicious requests based on your own heuristics.

 #### Throttling